Workers Comp Mistakes

+Businesses paid $48,343,292 in workers’ compensation premiums last year.
+This doesn’t count the premiums paid to state workers comp pools.
+Payouts topped $61.9 billion in 2015.
 Workers’ compensation insurance is a requirement for most businesses in the U.S. Premiums are a percentage of payroll.
-Premium calculation is based upon risk.
+Premium calculation is based on risk.
+In this article, we will discuss workers comp mistakes.

 Understanding the System to Avoid Workers Comp Mistakes

 The first widely developed form of social insurance in the U.S. was workers’ compensation.
 It provides cash benefits and medical care for employees who suffer work-related injuries or illnesses.
 It also provides survivor benefits to the dependents of workers who die from a work-related incident.

 Every state and the District of Colombia has its own laws regarding workers’ compensation benefits.
 Workers’ compensation insurance is a requirement for most private employers, except in Texas.
 Employers in Texas who opt out of coverage lose their customary defenses against suits by employees.

 Some employees and employers are exempt from the workers’ compensation requirements.
 Exemptions might include state and local public employees (who may have program coverage by other means.)
-Also, typical exemptions are religious, nonprofit, or charitable organization employees.
-Some workers, such as domestic or agricultural labor are left out, too.
+Also, typical exemptions are for religious, nonprofit, or charitable organization employees.
+Some workers, such as domestic or agricultural laborers are left out, too.

 The workers’ compensation premium calculation formula is simple: